nsidc/qgreenland/doc/user/tutorials/interacting-with-geospatial-data.md

 1. Open the **Processing Toolbox** and go to **Vector analysis -> Basic statistics for fields**.
 2. Fill in the following parameters:
    -Input layer = Populated places
-   -Field to calculate statistics on = population -Statistics = Save to temporary file (or whatever your preference is)
+   -Field to calculate statistics on = Population 2016 -Statistics = Save to temporary file (or whatever your preference is)
 3. Click **Run**.

-The **Vector Analysis** window should automatically switch to a view of the Log where you will see the results for the population basic statistics (Fig. 8).
-The value ‘MEAN’ will tell you the average size of Greenland’s populated places (1102 people).
-The value ‘SUM’ will tell you the total number of people in Greenland’s metropolitan areas (48,492 people).
+The **Basic statistics for fields** window should automatically switch to a view of the Log where you will see the results for the population basic statistics (Fig. 8).
+The value ‘MEAN’ will tell you the average size of Greenland’s populated places (702 people).
+The value ‘SUM’ will tell you the total number of people in Greenland’s metropolitan areas (55,494 people).

 ![vector_layer_stats](/_images/vector_layer_stats.png)
 Fig. 8: Results of Example 2: Vector Layer Statistics